 4. Mix everything together until a liquid consistency is achieved.

-5. Add in your coconut oil and coconut milk.
+5. Add in 4 tablespoons coconut oil and the coconut milk.
 Mix it together well until it’s a slightly more liquid consistency.

 6. Add your spices to the mixture and mix them in well until they are distributed in the pancake batter.

 6. In a skillet, heat up 2 Tbsp.
 Butter and 1 Tbsp.
 Coconut Oil.
 Wait until the butter starts to bubble well and is starting to turn brown.